Water Policy and Regulation

 Our work is guided by the Lisbon Charter which facilitates peer-to-peer dialogue and learning across regulatory functions (economic, health, environment and quality of service) and collaborative governance across sectors, especially between policy, practice and research.

-If you wish to contribute to and engage with this work, join us on IWA Connect Plus.
+If you wish to contribute to and engage with this work, join us on Connect Plus.

 The International Water Regulators Forum

 Regulatory authorities can have a positive and catalytic impact on delivering water services.
-IWA is home to the International Water Regulators Forum (IWRF) that welcomes regulatory authorities and officials with regulatory and supervisory functions in the water, sanitation and wastewater management services, supporting their increasingly important role in achieving global sustainable development.
-To date, the IWRF has successfully gathered in Lisbon (2014) – inspiring the Lisbon Charter, London (2015), Brisbane (2016), Buenos Aires (2017), Tokyo (2018), online (2021), and in Copenhagen (2022) – reaching regulatory institutions from over 90 jurisdictions in all continents, becoming a one of a kind global network of regulators that IWA is proud to host.
+IWA is home to the International Water Regulators Forum (IWRF) which welcomes regulatory authorities and officials with regulatory and supervisory functions in the water, sanitation and wastewater management services, supporting their increasingly important role in achieving global sustainable development.
+To date, the IWRF has successfully gathered in Lisbon (2014) – inspiring the Lisbon Charter, London (2015), Brisbane (2016), Buenos Aires (2017), Tokyo (2018), online (2021), Copenhagen (2022), and in Kigali (2023)– reaching regulatory institutions from over 90 jurisdictions in all continents, becoming one of a kind global network of regulators that IWA is proud to host.

 Human Rights to Water and Sanitation